-Exclusive: Two Russian boxers competed despite doping bans
+Two Russian boxers competed despite doping bans

 Reuters reported last month that two Russian athletics coaches and one doctor banned for doping were still working with athletes.

-Reporting by Gabrielle Tétrault-Farber; Editing by Giles Elgood
+Reporting by Gabrielle Tétrault-Farber; additional reporting by Vladimir Soldatkin,; Editing by Giles Elgood and Ed Osmond